fperron-kt88/fx-portfolio/_posts/2024-12-17-new-esp32-flow-and-temp.md

 (If you don't see the thumbnail: [click here to start the video of the experiment demo](https://www.youtube.com/watch?v=IqowHkFn10U))

-So the goal remained simple to reconnect everythinf and all has been
-achieved: re-implementing an access mechanism to 2 flow sensors and 4 one-wire temperature sensors, while maintaining a proper communication channel with a backend interface.
+So we reached the goal of reconnecting everything.
+We have an access mechanism to 2 flow sensors and 4 one-wire temperature sensors, while maintaining a proper communication channel with a backend interface.
 The live data updates to the FPGA driven display came-in later, but blended in very gracefully.

+The current software implemetnation is very easy to extend, but a few key refactor will make it more SOLID and easier even to refactor.
+This is currently in the works.

-I'll come back to present the device identification, build id and git version information.
-The algorithm used for the flow calculation is also interesting, same thing for the kalman filter (although this one is of a rather basic vanilla flavour here...)
+I'll also come back to present the device identification, build id and git version information.
+The algorithm used for the flow calculation is also interesting, same thing for the kalman filter (although this one is of a rather basic vanilla flavour here...).

-So, as this projet became a shim layer between a backend in python/fastapi and firmware in a FPGA that is still under development, more documentation is bound to follow...
+So, in summary: as this projet became a shim layer between a backend in python/fastapi and firmware in a FPGA that is still under development, it became quite clear that the framework is very useful in my lab.
+Consequently, more content and documentation here is bound to follow...

+{% include spacer.html size="5rem" %}
 Don't forget to <a href="javascript:;" onclick="tidioChatApi.display(true);tidioChatApi.open()">subscribe in the chat</a> and comeback soon!

+{% include spacer.html size="20rem" %}

+# Afterthoughts

+2024-12-18 TODO: Wouldn't it be nice if a standard C++ library would already provide generalized interface to sensors?
+This must be already solved for IoT, right?
+- lm-sensors
+- sensorfusion
+- ThingSpeak
+- Zetta
+- Adafruit Unified Sensor Library
+- MBED OS